bssrdev/Project/README.md

-# Full Stack Developer - Part 1
+# Full Stack Web Developer - Part 1

 These are my projects developed during my jouney of the FSWD-1 Course.
 These were some really amazing projects and I had learnt a lot.